-It’s definitely fall like here in Wisconsin!
-Sweater weather has hit hard, but so has my desire to make more “fall-like” desserts.
-This Monkey bread pizookie is another hybrid and was developed by a BJ’s restaurant in Indiana.
+It's definitely fall like here in Wisconsin!
+Sweater weather has hit hard, but so has my desire to make more "fall-like" desserts.
+This easy monkey bread pizookie is another hybrid and was developed by a BJ's restaurant in Indiana.
 Their variation was different, but I made my recipe to touch on all the fall flavors!

 A pull apart sweet biscuit dough that is layered with apple pie filling and then topped with a delicious crumbly streusel!
 It is all baked within a cast iron skillet!
 A dollop of vanilla ice cream can be added if you desire!
 Yum Yum!

 A pizookie is a combination between a pizza and a cookie served in a deep dish pizza pan or cast iron skillet and then served with ice cream on top.
 In addition, monkey bread has also been used to create this hybrid dessert.

 My monster cookie skillet could also be considered a part of this trend as well.
 Please check it out!

 - Sweet Dough: I made my own for this recipe, but you can also buy store bought canned biscuits as I used in my Snickerdoodle monkey bread.

 - Granny Smith apples: These work best for apple pie filling, but other apples such as Honeycrisp, pink lady, and braeburn would work as well.

 - All-purpose flour

 - Brown Sugar: light or dark

 First, start out by preheating the oven to 350 degrees.
 Spray the cast iron skillet with a non-stick spray and set aside.